 The fact that you bid $5 per click rarely means that you pay $5 per click.
 As a general rule, you’ll pay what the advertiser in the immediate position below you is bidding.

 If you bid $3 in position 5 and the advertiser in position 6 is bidding $2, you’d end up paying $2 per click.

 If your bid were lower than the advertiser’s below you, you would pay exactly what you bid.
 This means that if you bid $4 in position 4 and the advertiser in position 5 bids $6 you would end up paying $4 per click.
 You can never pay more than you’re bidding.

 I recommend that you watch Hal Varian’s video about Quality Score again.
-The AdWords auction is explained so perfectly in this video that you truly can’t watched it too many times.
+The Google Ads auction is explained so perfectly in this video that you truly can’t watch it too many times.

 Determining Your Daily Budget

 Before I discuss the daily budget I would like to start with a small disclaimer.
 I am a huge fan of large AdWords budgets.
 I know that I can get 99% of all AdWords campaigns to work if I have the right foundation.
 I know that AdWords for the large majority of all businesses can be a perfect media channel and can make them a lot of money.

 The only factor that can limit the progress of the campaign is how fast we receive statistical significance (enough data to make an informed decision).